poseidon/matchbox/Documentation/bootcfg.md

 See the [get-coreos](../scripts/README.md#get-coreos) script to quickly download, verify, and move CoreOS assets to `assets`.

-## Endpoints

-The [API](api.md) documents the available endpoints.

 ## Network

 `bootcfg` does not implement a DHCP/TFTP server or monitor running instances.
 If you need a quick DHCP, proxyDHCP, TFTP, or DNS setup, the [coreos/dnsmasq](../contrib/dnsmasq) image can create a suitable network boot environment on a virtual or physical network.
 Use `--net` to specify a network bridge and `--dhcp-boot` to point clients to `bootcfg`.

-## Virtual and Physical Machine Guides

-Next, setup a network of virtual machines with libvirt or boot a cluster of physical hardware.
-Follow the [libvirt guide](virtual-hardware.md) or [physical hardware guide](physical-hardware.md).